What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

 There are many different corneal dystrophies with overlapping symptoms.
 Among these symptoms is distorted vision due a misshapen corneal surface, more commonly referred to as corneal irregularity.
 Scleral lenses offer the perfect solution, as they even out the corneal irregularity, thus providing clear and sharp vision.

-An eye exam at Dr. Terry Tsang Optometry, Inc. can reveal whether scleral lenses are appropriate for you.
+An eye exam at Dr. Terry Tsang Optometry, Inc. can examine your eyes and determine whether scleral lenses are appropriate for you.

 What is Corneal Dystrophy?

 Corneal dystrophy refers to a group of genetic and often progressive eye diseases characterized by the accumulation of abnormal material in at least one of the five layers of the cornea.

 Most corneal dystrophies progress slowly and in both eyes.
 The age at which one can expect symptoms varies on a case-by-case basis.

 Diagnosis of Corneal Dystrophy

 An optometrist can usually detect the presence of corneal dystrophy with a slit lamp microscope during a regular eye exam.
 During this simple test the doctor shines a bright, thin beam of light into your eye.
 With the help of a slit lamp, discoloration or deformation of the cornea become visible.
 The exam can also show the build-up of abnormal material in the cornea.

 The eye care professional will look into your family history of eye diseases, as corneal dystrophies are generally inherited.
 In some cases, genetic testing can reveal whether you are affected.